derek-knox/Notes/Learn Enough Command Line to Be Dangerous by Michael Hartl.md

 # Learn Enough Command Line to Be Dangerous by Michael Hartl

+## Summary of my understanding
+1. You launch the terminal program (Terminal, iTerm, etc) which hosts and automatically launches a shell program (bash, fish, etc) that provides an API (accessible via command line commands) for executing OS-level functionality.
+2. This shell program launch is referred to as a shell session, one where temporary, in addition to persistent, Environment Variables are accessible (CRUD).
+3. The PATH is a persistent Environment Variable denoting a list of OS directory paths where executable programs reside.
+4. Commands can then be entered via the command line interface (CLI - the terminal with its shell) which are essentially function calls where:
+  - The command denotes the function name
+  - The option(s) denote an overridable config argument
+  - The argument(s) denote the non-config core data to be operated against
+  - The function execution results in a returned value that subsequent commands may leverage

 ## Basics
 - *ssh* - secure shell
 - Terminal and iTerm are examples of macOS command line programs